Are you wondering, “How do bloggers make money?” Get the answers revealed by a full-time blogger here.

 Who pays the blogger: ad networks and/or any person, brand, or company that buys ad space directly from the blogger (not the blog reader)

 Display ads are third-party marketing images and videos you may often see on websites, including at the bottom of this page, in the sidebar, and sprinkled throughout this post.
-They are similar to tv commercials and magazine ads.
+They are similar to TV commercials and magazine ads.

-There are a variety of ad networks, and they pay a wide variety of rates for every thousand views.
+Most bloggers rely on ad networks to do ALL the back-end labor on this.
+There are a variety of ad networks, and they pay a wide variety of rates.
 I’ve heard as low as $1-2 per 1,000 views, and I’ve heard as high as $100+ per 1,000 views.
-It depends in part on what network you’re with, and bloggers with higher page views (50,000-100,000+ page views per month) get access to the better networks.
+It depends on the blogger’s ad network and a vast array of statistical factors.

 Display ads can also be bought and sold directly between a blogger and a person or company.
 For example, sometimes authors request display ads for their books on my site.